Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 3-Step Handoff

-Setup: Similar to the 2-step, but with the quarterback taking an extra step.
+Setup: Much like the 2-step, but only the quarterback is taking an extra step.

 1-Step Fake Handoff

-Setup: A quick setup where the quarterback moves one step before the “handoff,” with both players behind the scrimmage line at the hike.
+Setup: The setup needs to be quick, the quarterback will go one step and then hand off the ball to his teammate.
+Both players are behind the scrimmage line at the hike.

-Directions: It’s time to showcase those acting skills!
-A convincing fake handoff can make or break this play.
+Directions: Alright time to bring out those acting skills!
+The believable fake handoff makes or breaks this play.

 Stretch Fake Handoff

-Setup: Begins a few yards away from the quarterback, ensuring a quick meet-up for the fake handoff.
+Setup: The player will be a few yards away from the quarterback, ensuring a quick meet-up for the fake handoff.

-Directions: The quarterback stretches their arm out, mimicking a firm handoff, while the running back continues their route, drawing the defence away.
+Directions: The quarterback extends their arm out, imitating a tight handoff.
+Meanwhile, the running back persists, taking the defence with them.

 See these Running Back Drills in action

-Hop and Switch Drill: A Key Drill for Running Backs
+Hop and Switch Drill: Crucial Drill for Running Backs

-Setup: Begin in a bent-over stance with feet shoulder-width apart, football tucked against your chest.
+Setup: Players will line up first in a bent-over position, feet shoulder-width apart, football tucked against your chest.

 Learn more about Hop and Switch Drill

-Fast Footwork Drill: Vital Drill for Football Running Backs
+Fast Footwork Drill: Key Drill for Football Running Backs

-Setup: Position two players (or a player and a marker) about 15 yards apart to simulate offensive and defensive roles.
+Setup: Space two players, or one player and a marker, approximately 15 yards apart to simulate offensive and defensive positions.

-Directions: Employ various footwork techniques to navigate around the defensive player while maintaining control of the football.
+Directions: Players are to utilize different footwork skills to get around the defensive player while keeping control of the football.

 Try SkillShark for FREE